Jennifer Boutte ’15

 In our Bachelor's in Business Management, you will learn to lead teams, consider business and organizational ethics, manage projects, plan strategically, and apply research to your daily work.
 You will begin the program by reflecting on your own experiences, providing valuable insight into how you work as a leader and as a colleague.
 You will then take those insights and apply them throughout your courses at Roberts.
 You will hone your leadership style with coaching from your professors, learning to lead with empathy, humility, and strength.

 You will be taught by many working professionals who are experts in their fields.
 This allows you to apply theory, course materials, and concepts you learn in class to real-world scenarios you, your classmates, and your professors experience daily.

-Take the next steps towards a rewarding career field with an accredited degree from Roberts Wesleyan College.
+Take the next steps towards a rewarding career field with an accredited degree from Roberts Wesleyan University.
 Search our website for additional information about curriculum, faculty, and related degrees available at Roberts.

 Prepare to manage an organization toward a common goal with the Bachelor of Science in Business Management degree.
 The degree concentration was developed with input from industry professionals to help you apply skills and theories to real-world applications.

 Business managers help businesses of any size navigate through change with data-driven decision-making.
 With this degree, you will develop strategic goals and learn to motivate individual employees to achieve set goals.
 Developing and employing these skills prepares organizations to move from an uncertain future to one that is based confidently on strategy.

 The program lets you explore change, organizational behavior, strategic planning, research foundations, and other important management principles.
 The skills that are taught become essential to the success of any business, and are in high demand across a multitude of industries.

 With a Bachelor of Science in Business Management, you will learn how to: